 In my opinion, the Leadership in Ministry program offers one of the most effective venues for actualizing personal and professional growth.
 Perhaps the strongest point of this program is that each participant has three opportunities during each workshop to present her personal case studies and receive one-on-one coaching from a trained facilitator.
 That, in combination with hearing other participants present in the small group, allows for a deeper understanding and application of the theory.

 It has been an honor and personally a good learning experience to be an LIM coach for these past 20 years.
 I do this work for two reasons.
 One, I believe in the efficacy of working the theory so much that I want others to experience the extraordinary growth that can happen.
 Clergy need this—and in turn, the world needs clergy.
 For me, it is a “give-back” to the world.
 Secondly, by coaching and preparing presentations, it helps to keep me “thinking systems” in a community.
 During these years of working with LIM, I think I’ve learned to ask better questions, identify emotional process quicker, have more patience for those who don’t get it and give better presentations.

 You can learn more about Elaine Boomer, LCSW on her website.
 She has a private practice in Vienna, VA.

 To learn more about the Leadership in Ministry workshops, or to register for one of the workshops, visit the program listing of the Center for Lifelong Learning.
-Beginning in 2017 the Center will hold workshops in four locations: Atlanta, Portland OR, Boston MA, and Lost River WV.
+Beginning in 2018 the Center will hold workshops in five locations: Atlanta, Portland OR, Boston MA, and Lynchburg VA, and Kansas City MO.
 The LIM workshop is part of the Pastoral Excellence Programs of the Center.